jjmw/Summaries/MachineLearning/ML_Landscape.md

 ## What is ML

-Science of programming computers so they can learn from data
+Science of programming computers so they can learn from data, instead of having explicite code rules

 Data examples are called **training sets**.
 Each training example is called a **training instance** Performance is measured in **accuracy**